 Annie sat on the couch and embraced her twin and looked up, looked at all of them.
-Oh, there were on the run for so long, hiding in shadows, and telling lies to the outside world.
-There was no hint of a normal existence in this family, there was no peace.
-None for Pat, who almost unwillingly, started them on this nightmarish past, none for Jason, who made the horrible mistake of sleeping with a demon’s wife.
+Oh, they were on the run for so long, hiding in shadows, and telling lies to the outside world.
+Now, there was no hint of a normal existence in this family, there was no peace.
+None for Pat, who almost unwillingly, started them on this nightmarish journey, none for Jason, who made the horrible mistake of sleeping with a demon’s wife.
 The only innocent among them was Melissa.

 At least Melissa could now have a normal life!